murraycu/android-galaxyzoo/README.md

 android-galaxyzoo
 ============

 This Android app lets you classify Galaxy Zoo subjects.
-It is not at all official, but it works.
+It is official and approved by the Zooniverse project.

 Feedback and source code pull requests (or patches) are very welcome.